Skip to main content

 • String - implements additional methods for working with strings

-• Table - for representing data as a table
+• Table - for representing data in table form

 • Wrap - for formatting paragraphs

-• Iterator - for iterating over a dataset.
-The iterator is automatically created implicitly by the FOREACH directive.
-This plugin allows you to create an iterator explicitly with a specified name
+• Iterator - for traversing a data set.
+An iterator is implicitly created automatically by the FOREACH directive.
+This plugin allows creating an iterator explicitly with a specified name

 Usage examples